horlesq/Drinky/README.md

 # Drinky
-Web application for marking drinking sessions on map Application created using: HTML, CSS, Javascript, Geolocation API with Leaflet Library and localStorage API
+Web application for marking drinking sessions on map <br>
+Application created using: HTML, CSS, Javascript, Geolocation API with Leaflet Library and localStorage API

 You can try the demo at: https://horlesq.github.io/Drinky/